LibraMusic/LibraTUI/README.md

 # LibraTUI
-A TUI frontend for Liba
+A TUI frontend for Libra